MichaelWang1028/Practical-Programming-in-C/README.md

 #### Difficulties
 I found function **shift_element_by_gap()** a little more difficult to implement than the function **shellsort()**.
+The problem was that at first I was not able to see how to use the parameter gap.

 ## Problem Set 5
 ### Linked Lists and Trees